-When you create a financial plan, you’ll have more control over where you money goes.
+When you create a financial plan, you’ll have more control over where your money goes.
 That’s because you’ll be more aware of your expenses, and eventually make smarter spending decisions.

 Peace of Mind

-It’s already stressful when a family member gets sick, but not knowing how to pay the medical bills that comes after is emotional torture.
+It’s already stressful when a family member gets sick, but not knowing how to pay the medical bills that come after is emotional torture.

 A financial plan will show you how to effectively build an emergency fund.
 It also allows you to have options on how to protect your income and assets, and avoid financial stress.